 Resident parking permits

-We did not enforce timed parking restrictions while stage 4 restrictions were in place.
+We did not enforce timed parking restrictions while covid-19 stage 4 restrictions were in place.

-With the easing of restrictions, we will begin enforcing timed restrictions from Monday 7 December 2020.
+With the easing of restrictions, timed parking restrictions are now being enforced.

 We are now using an electronic permits system, or ePermits, for resident parking permits.